newque/newque/README.md

 An important concept to grasp is that of the `httpFormat`.
 Each channel has its own `httpFormat`, one for Writing (`POST`) and one for Reading (`GET`).
 Valid formats are `json` (default) and `plaintext`.

-The formats, as well as every possible operation are defined in the [HTTP API Spec](https://github.com/SGrondin/newque/blob/master/specs/http_api.yml).
+The formats, as well as every possible operation are defined in the HTTP API Spec.

+[View the HTTP API Spec in your browser](https://newque.github.io) or go to the [Swagger Editor](http://editor.swagger.io/#/) and select `File` -> `Import URL` (`https://github.com/newque/newque/blob/master/specs/http_api.yml`).

 ## ZMQ

 ZMQ is much faster and does suffer from the same overhead as HTTP, but being a long-lived TCP socket, it can be much harder to load balance than HTTP.

-**All the formats are already defined in [this file](https://github.com/SGrondin/newque/blob/master/specs/zmq_api.proto)**
+**All the formats are already defined in [this file](https://github.com/newque/newque/blob/master/specs/zmq_api.proto)**

 So go ahead and use your language's code generator for `.proto` files.
-Send `Input` Protobuf objects as defined in [the spec](https://github.com/SGrondin/newque/blob/master/specs/zmq_api.proto) and Newque will return `Output` objects.
+Send `Input` Protobuf objects as defined in [the spec](https://github.com/newque/newque/blob/master/specs/zmq_api.proto) and Newque will return `Output` objects.

 Then open a ZMQ socket in `dealer` mode and `connect` to a Newque ZMQ Listener using the address `tcp://ListenerHost:ListenerPort`.

-A complete Node.js example is available [here](https://github.com/SGrondin/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/zmq.js).
+A complete Node.js example is available [here](https://github.com/newque/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/zmq.js).

 ### Basic operations